jkugiyama/jkugiyama.github.io/essays/questions.md

 ```
 Question: sampling unbalanced data frame columns
+If I have a data frame df, which has five columns: 'A', 'B', 'C', 'D', and 'E', which contains python strings.
+Currently, 'B', 'C', 'D', and 'E' has unbalanced unique values (i.e., some unique values have more rows than the others).
+How can I sample df so that column 'B', 'C', 'D', and 'E' have balanced number of unique values (i.e., each unique value in a specific column has the same number of rows)?
+I want to sample with replacement so that the resulting data frame has the same length as the original data frame, though some rows may be duplicated and some may be omitted.
+Thanks!
 ```

 The user was not able to fully explain their problem and left the whole question unclear.
 The only response to this question was to provide more information about the example and what the expected output should be.

 ## The Importance of Questions

 All in all, asking questions is always helpful and shouldn’t be avoided.
-However, with that being said it is important to format the question in a way that ensures a clear understanding for the question in order to receive quality feedback.
+However, with that being said, it is important to format the question in a way that ensures a clear description of what is needed or what the expected outcome should be in order to receive quality feedback.
+Providing an insight to what you may have attempted already, or what your current code is looking like, will help the reader to better understand the question.